AMReX-Codes/amrex/Docs/sphinx_documentation/source/AMReX_Profiling_Tools.rst

     ...
     call bl_proffortfuncstop("my_function")

-Note that the start and stop calls must be matched and the profiling output will warn of any :fortran:`bl_proffortfuncstart` calls that were not stopped with :fortran:`bl_proffortfuncstop` calls (when in debug mode only).
-You will need to add :fortran:`bl_proffortfuncstop` before any returns, at the end of the function or at the point in the function you want to stop profiling.
+Note that the start and stop calls must be matched before leaving the scope of the corresponding start.
+Moreover, it is necessary to take into account all possible code paths.
+Therefore, you may need to add :fortran:`bl_proffortfuncstop` in multiple locations, such as before any returns, at the end of the function and at the point in the function where you want to stop profiling.
+The profiling output will only warn of any :fortran:`bl_proffortfuncstart` calls that were not stopped with :fortran:`bl_proffortfuncstop` calls when in debug mode.

-..
-HACK check meaning change "and" to ","

 For functions with a high number of calls, there is a lighter-weight interface: